 The Ottawa Citizen’s coverage focused on one of the panelists who is not representing A4A and incorrectly labeled them as representing us.
 This person had posted tweets on their personal profile using a violent metaphor within the context of a current political situation.

 A4A had nothing to do with these tweets and the article should never have implied that we did.
 The paper’s fact-checker never contacted us and that is a major oversight by the paper.

-As an organization, we do not condone use of violent language or wishing death on people.
-We also do not engage in Twitter wars with trolls or anyone else, because that is not productive or fair.
 We have asked the Ottawa Citizen to retract our name from the story since our social media team has never engaged on Twitter in that manner.